RamanGodun/State-symmetric-blueprint-mono-repo/packages/core/lib/di_container_cubit/docs/DI injection.md

 “Explicit dependencies = explicit control and testability” — Very Good Ventures, Felix Angelov

-    •	Never create dependencies directly inside your Cubit, Bloc, or UseCase.
+    •	Never create dependencies directly inside your cubit, Bloc, or UseCase.
     •	All business logic, repositories, data sources, and external clients must be injected.
     •	This enables easy mocking, swapping, and testing—keeping code composable and scalable.